Inside one company’s struggle to fix the “monstrosities” of the furniture industry

 Take a second and look around you.
 Whether you’re reading this from your home or from your office, chances are you will come across a piece of wood furniture that you use every day.
-Have you ever wondered how far that wood traveled to get to your living room?
+Have you ever wondered how far that wood traveled to get to you?

-Marc Samsonovich wasn’t prepared for what he calls the “monstrosities” of the furniture business.
+Mark Samsonovich wasn’t prepared for what he calls the “monstrosities” of the furniture business.
 The artist, designer, and self-described “serial entrepreneur” had been making furniture for himself for over a decade, but it wasn’t until he set out to start a furniture company that he came face to face with the deep-seated challenges of the fast furniture monster, its dysfunctional supply chain, and the terrible toll it has on the planet.

 Two years ago, Samsonovich founded Jersey City-based Head of Marble with the goal of making high-quality furniture that’s easy to assemble, can last a lifetime, and is made from non-toxic materials that are both sourced and manufactured in the United States.
 By the end of 2020, Head of Marble had removed three times as much carbon as it had created, in part by limiting its supply chain to the confines of the United States.
 Head of Marble is a new kid on the furniture block, but it’s here to challenge conventions plaguing the furniture industry.
 Together with a number of small furniture companies that are choosing to build their own supply chain—and produce furniture in the United States—Head of Marble is showing the urgent need for a radical shift in the way companies make and transport furniture.

 The furniture industry generates 12 million tons of waste every year in the United States.
 In 2019, 15 companies (including Home Depot, Ikea, Target, and Ashley Furniture) generated almost as much climate pollution as the energy used by 1.5 million American homes in a year, by importing goods on cargo ships.
-And that’s only a fraction of the overall footprint of furniture, which has to take into consideration the full life cycle, from the cost of sourcing raw materials, to the finishes used in manufacturing, to the construction and transportation energy required to get it to market, all the way to where the piece of furniture ends up (80.2% of those 12 million tons of waste went to landfills in 2020).
+And that’s only a fraction of the overall footprint of furniture, which has to take into consideration the full life cycle, from the cost of sourcing raw materials, and the finishes used in manufacturing, to the construction and transportation energy required to get it to market, all the way to where the piece of furniture ends up (80.2% of those 12 million tons of waste went to landfills in 2020).

 So back to that piece of wood near you.
 How far did it travel to make it to your living room?
 As Samsonovich explains, a tree that is cut in an American forest will often be trucked to a lumber mill, then to a lumber yard, then shipped to a manufacturer in Asia.
 (As of recently, Vietnam is the largest furniture exporter to the United States.)
 There, the logs will be constructed into a piece of furniture, which will be flat-packed and shipped back to a distribution center somewhere in the United States, which may or may not ship to a satellite center before it finally reaches your front door.
 At last.
 “A tree that could have been just 300 miles away could travel 30,000 miles before reaching a customer as a piece of furniture,” Samsonovich says.